 • Wednesday, 3 March 2021 — Christopher Smeenk (Western University): Decoupling from the Initial State?

 Abstract: According to inflationary cosmology, the universe passed through a transient phase of exponential expansion that leaves several characteristic imprints in the universe’s post-inflationary state.
 This paradigm has enjoyed considerable phenomenological success, as a wide range of inflationary models are compatible with observations.
 The extent to which this success lends credibility to inflation has been a subject of ongoing debate.
 Here I will focus on whether the predictions of inflation are robust to changes in high-energy physics, or to features of the pre-inflationary initial state.
 The prospect of describing the early universe successfully without resolving the mysteries of quantum gravity has always been one of inflation’s appealing features.
 I will review arguments that inflation does not decouple from high energy physics in the same sense as other effective field theories in physics.
 Establishing how inflation can be implemented in a theory of quantum gravity is an ongoing challenge, and doing so is needed to address several long-standing foundational questions.
-Slides
+Slides and references

 • Wednesday, 24 February 2021 — Lee Smolin (Perimeter Institute): Temporal Naturalism